 Wondering how to teach text structures?
 First, ask students to read and write basic nonfiction paragraphs.
-Then introduce five text structures with sample paragraphs and graphic organizers.
+Then introduce five types of informational text structures with sample paragraphs and graphic organizers.
 Don’t forget to explain transition terms used with each.
-Once kids understand the differences, they’ll be able to identify informational text structures.

 Ms. Sneed Learns How to Teach Text Structures

 Our favorite fourth grade teacher, Ms. Sneed studied her standards documents and read aloud: “Describe the overall structure (e.g., chronology, comparison, cause/effect, problem/solution) of events, ideas, concepts, or information in a text or part of a text.”

 “Wow, I’m not sure how to teach text structures,” she told her mentor, Mrs. Brown.